Momeik: British rule

 The Saopha of Möng Mit had just died at the time of the British annexation in 1885, leaving a minor as heir, and the administration at Möng Mit was weak.
 It was included under the jurisdiction of the Commissioner of the Northern Division instead of the Superintendent of the Northern Shan States.
-A pretender named Hkam Leng came to claim the title, but he was rejected by the ministers.
-A Burmese prince called Saw Yan Naing, who had risen up against the British, fled to the area and joined forces with Hkam Leng, and caused a great deal of problems during 1888-9 to the Hampshire Regiment stationed at Momeik.
+A pretender named Hkam Leng came to claim the title, but was rejected by the ministers.
+The Burmese prince Saw Yan Naing, who had risen up against the British, fled to the area and joined forces with Hkam Leng, and caused a great deal of trouble in 1888–89 for the Hampshire Regiment stationed at Momeik.

 Sao Hkun Hkio, Saopha of Möng Mit, was one of the seven Saophas on the Executive Committee of the Shan State Council formed after the first Panglong Conference in March 1946.
 On 16 January 1947, they sent two memoranda, whilst a Burmese delegation headed by Aung San was in London, to the British Labour government of Clement Attlee demanding equal political footing as Burma proper and full autonomy of the Federated Shan States.
 He was not one of the six Saophas who signed the Panglong Agreement on 12 February 1947.
-The Cambridge-educated Sao Hkun Hkio however became the longest serving Foreign Minister of Burma after independence in 1948 until the military coup of Ne Win in 1962, with only short interruptions, the longest one of which being between 1958 and 1960 during Ne Win's caretaker government.
+The Cambridge-educated Sao Hkun Hkio became Burma's longest-serving Foreign Minister after independence in 1948 until the military coup of Ne Win in 1962, with only short interruptions, the longest of which was from 1958 to 1960 during Ne Win's caretaker government.

 After independence

-The Shweli river valley and the hills around Momeik and Mogok are old strongholds of the Communist Party of Burma (CPB) as early as the 1950s, but it was not until 1968 that the 1st Brigade of the CPB People's Army regained control of the area, and briefly captured Momeik itself in 1977.
-Their plan to strike west to the plains north of Mandalay however was thwarted by clashes with the Shan State Army and the Palaung State Liberation Army as well as government military offensives.
+The Shweli river valley and the hills around Momeik and Mogok had been strongholds of the Communist Party of Burma (CPB) as early as the 1950s, but only in 1968 did the 1st Brigade of the CPB People's Army regain control of the area, briefly capturing Momeik in 1977.
+Their plan to strike west to the plains north of Mandalay was thwarted by clashes with the Shan State Army and the Palaung State Liberation Army as well as government military offensives.

 The Shan State Army-North's 3rd Brigade has been active in Momeik, Kyaukme, Hsipaw, Namtu and Lashio.
 It reached a cease-fire agreement with the Burmese military government (SLORC) in 1989, and its activities have been severely curtailed.
 In 2005, an attempt by the Shan State Army-South based near the Thai border to fill the vacuum left by the cease-fire in the north was thwarted by the Burmese army.

-During the Myanmar Civil War, the town was temporarily taken by the Kachin Independence Army, but then retaken by the Tatmadaw on 2 January 2024.
+During the Myanmar Civil War, the town was temporarily taken by the Kachin Independence Army but retaken by the Tatmadaw on 2 January 2024.
 The junta counter-offensive destroyed large parts of the town and the fighting left scores of civilians dead.
 The Ta'ang National Liberation Army launched a renewed offensive on the town in July 2024, as part of their resumption of Operation 1027.
 The TNLA withdrew from Momeik after a China-brokered ceasefire on 29 October 2025.